Preface

 Interactive JupyterLab

-You can obtain the interactive JupyterLab
+You can experiment interactively using the JupyterLab Notebook

 Mean and Standard Deviation